Summer (Calvin Harris song)

 "Summer" is a song by Scottish DJ Calvin Harris, released on 14 March 2014 as the second single from his fourth studio album, Motion (2014).
 Like his earlier single "Feel So Close" and his later single "My Way", Harris returns as a vocalist on "Summer".
 The accompanying music video was directed by Emil Nava and premiered on 6 April 2014.

 The song debuted at number one on the UK Singles Chart, becoming Harris's sixth UK number-one single.
 It peaked at number seven on the Billboard Hot 100, becoming his second top ten hit as a lead artist and third overall, and had sold over a million copies in the United States within 4 months of its release.
-"Summer" has received nominations for British Single and British Artist Video of the Year at the 2015 Brit Awards.
+"Summer" received nominations for British Single and British Artist Video of the Year at the 2015 Brit Awards.

 Background

 On 11 March 2014, Harris posted fifteen-second clips of the song on Instagram up until 14 March, when it was released digitally in certain territories and made its radio debut on Capital FM.

 "Summer" is composed in the key of G major and has a tempo of 128 beats per minute.
 It follows the chord progression C–Em–D–Am–G/B–C. Harris' vocal range spans from G_{2} to G_{4}.